April 11, 2017

-Before you file for Chapter 7 or Chapter 13 bankruptcy in Hawaii, you will have to complete mandatory credit counseling with an agency that’s been approved by the United States Trustee’s Office.
+Before you file for Chapter 7 or Chapter 13 bankruptcy, you will have to complete mandatory credit counseling with an agency that’s been approved by the United States Trustee’s Office.
 Here’s a list of agencies that have been approved to provide this counseling in Idaho.

 Idaho’s main bankruptcy court is in Boise.
 You can find information on forms, local rules, and more at the court’s website.

 When you file for bankruptcy, you must compare your income to the median Idaho income for a household of your size.
-If your income is less than the state median in Idaho, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).
+If your income is less than Idaho's state median, you'll be eligible to file for Chapter 7 bankruptcy, and, if you choose to file for Chapter 13 bankruptcy, you can use a three-year repayment plan (rather than a five-year plan).

-Currently, the median income for a one-person household in Idaho is just over $39,000; these figures change periodically.
-You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+The median income figures change frequently.
+You can find the most recent amounts on the website of the U.S. Trustee.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
-Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
+Like the mandatory credit counseling you'll take before filing your case, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here’s a list of Idaho agencies that are approved to provide this counseling.